Skip to content

 export ITEX_ONEDNN_GRAPH=1

-This feature is experimental, and actively under development.
+This feature is experimental and actively under development.

 export ITEX_FP32_MATH_MODE="TF32"